javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 ### In Java EE 7, the only way to consume JMS messages asynchronously is to use a MDB

-<br/>In the current version of Java EE the only way that an application can consume JMS messages asynchronously is to use a MDB (message-driven bean).
+In the current version of Java EE the only way that an application can consume JMS messages asynchronously is to use a MDB (message-driven bean).
 JMS MDBs allow the container to manage a pool of MDB instances which can share the work of processing a large number of messages amongst multiple threads.
 This is a very useful feature allowing a large throughput of messages to be handled.

 Here's an example of a MDB in Java EE 7: